Michael Parenti: Career

 In 1974, he ran for the U.S. House of Representatives in Vermont as the candidate of the democratic socialist Liberty Union Party; he finished in third place with 7.1% of the vote.
 During his years in Vermont, Parenti became good friends with Bernie Sanders.
 However, the two men later split over Sanders' support for the NATO bombing of Yugoslavia.

 In the 1980s, Parenti was a visiting fellow at the Institute for Policy Studies in Washington, D.C.
 In 2003, the Caucus for a New Political Science gave him a Career Achievement Award.
 In 2007, he received a Certificate of Special Congressional Recognition from U.S. Representative Barbara Lee.

 He served for 12 years as a judge for Project Censored.
-He also is on the advisory boards of Independent Progressive Politics Network and Education Without Borders as well as the advisory editorial boards of New Political Science and Nature, Society and Thought.
+He also was on the advisory boards of Independent Progressive Politics Network and Education Without Borders as well as the advisory editorial boards of New Political Science and Nature, Society and Thought.

-In his book To Kill a Nation: The Attack on Yugoslavia (2001), Parenti joined with other leftists in decrying what they considered the demonization by Western leaders of Slobodan Milošević and his Serbian Socialist Party.
-Parenti wrote that contrary to Western media assertions about an official policy of ethnic cleansing, Serbia had long been the most ethnically diverse region in Yugoslavia (with 200,000 Muslims living in Belgrade), and that NATO engaged in "hypocritical humanitarianism" as a pretext for military intervention and the dismantling of Serbia's public sector economy.
-In 2003, Parenti became Chairman of the U.S. National Section of the International Committee to Defend Slobodan Milošević (ICDSM).
+In his 2001 book To Kill a Nation: The Attack on Yugoslavia, Parenti decried what he considered the demonization by Western leaders of Slobodan Milošević and his Serbian Socialist Party.
+In 2003, Parenti became Co-Chairman for the U.S. National Section of the International Committee to Defend Slobodan Milošević (ICDSM).
 The committee was formed to urge an end to the war crimes trial of Milošević that commenced in 2002 at the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague.

-Historian Marko Attila Hoare denounced the book as "simply an outright apologia for Milošević and his regime.
-Period...", noting that Milošević himself had written the book's foreword.
-Hoare further described the book as "simply worthless", citing that Parenti had mistakenly called the pre-1991 Yugoslavia the FRY (Federal Republic of Yugoslavia), despite it actually being named the SFRY (Socialist Federal Republic of Yugoslavia), and criticized Parenti's sources as citing "the same or other similar authors in support of the same set of allegations, creating a closed circle of mutually supporting references that substitute for any genuine documentation or historical enquiry."